 Due to the Downing family’s kindness, the Wichita Art Museum was able to acquire an exceptional work of art, Pear Pickers by Joseph De Camp.
 This important impressionist painting was donated in part by the Downing family in 2010 and has truly enhanced the museum’s permanent collection.

-The Wichita Art Museum is thankful to have the support of the Downing Foundation.
+The Wichita Art Museum is thankful to have the support of The Downing Family Foundation.
 Without donors like the Downing family, the Museum would not be the thriving cultural center that it is today.

 Submitted by Jen Root